Learn how to deliver successful engineering projects by gaining the essential project management skills.

 - want to gain a hands-on understanding of the key areas of project management practice and process

-- want to apply this knowledge in a practical way with best practice tools and techniques
+- want to apply knowledge in a practical way with best practice tools and techniques

 - manage projects or are part of a project team and need to improve project outcomes.